 - Where we process your personal data on the basis that you have given us your consent to do so then you may contact us at any time to withdraw your consent

-If you wish to exercise any of these rights, or wish to object to our use of your personal information, please e-mail the data protection officer: [email protected]
+- If you wish to exercise any of these rights or wish to object to our use of your personal information, please e-mail the data protection officer: [email protected] or write to us at the address given below.

 - Who can I contact if I have queries about this privacy notice?

-- You can also contact us directly if you have any questions about our privacy notice.
+- You can also contact us directly if you have any questions about our privacy notice or information we hold about you.

-Data Protection Officer, Rossendales Limited, Rutland House 8th Floor, 148 Edmund Street, Birmingham, B3 2JR
+Rossendales Limited, Rutland House 8th Floor, 148 Edmund Street, Birmingham B3 2JR

 © Rossendales Limited 2018